 Congratulations to the 84 school districts awarded at the 2018 Golden Radish Award Ceremony!

 More than 45 percent of Georgia school districts were recognized for their farm to school work during the 2016-2017 school year.

-Carrollton County Schools was recognized as the 2018 Outstanding Farm to School District.
+Carrollton City Schools was recognized as the 2018 Outstanding Farm to School District.

 About the Golden Radish Award Application Process